Keyboard shortcuts

 CI vs Preprocessor: Choosing Your Integration Strategy

-This guide helps you choose between running mdbook-lint as an mdBook preprocessor or as a standalone tool in CI, and explains why you typically want one approach but not both.
+This guide helps you choose between running mdbook-lint as an mdBook preprocessor or as a standalone CLI tool in CI, and explains why you typically want one approach but not both.

 Quick Decision Guide